 Orbs Tutorial

-Start with a blank canvas; I'm using 400x400.
+1: Similar to the gems covered elsewhere on the site, orbs have a glassy quality and are perfect for buttons, compnents of larger images, etc. Start with a blank canvas; I'm using 400x400.
 Make a dark grey (about 80%) circle in the middle by using the elliptical shape tool whilst holding shift and making sure its rasterised, or fill an elliptical marquee in the same way, then deselect (ctrl/cmd + D).
 Use a gaussian blur (Filter || Blur || Gaussian blur) with setting of 1.
+An optional drop shadow can be added, using settings similar to these. | ||

 2: We want to leave the edge pixel or two a dark colour, so to do this hold ctrl/cmd and click the layer that you are working on (most likely labelled Layer/Shape 1) to select the cricle, but not the drop shadow.
 Go Select || Modify || Contract and enter a setting of 1 or 2 px depending on the size of your image.
 This means what we do will only effect the selected area until we deselect.
+As you've probably guessed, these orbs are created with liberal use of the airbrush tool.
+Use settings similar to these.
+The area in the top right should be dark, and the bottom left a light grey as shown in the example image.
+Using the smudge tool and gaussian blur (Filter || Blur || Gaussian Blur) may help - remember it doesnt need to be too neat, use the example opposite as a guide for the effect your aiming to achieve. | ||

 3: Add a small elliptical highlight to the top left of the image as in the gems tutorial, and you're done.
 You can play about with the airbrushing in the middle of the orb for as long as you like, I'm not too happy with the example here.
+Copyright by : http://www.psgallery.co.uk |

 Metal Text Tutorial

 1: We're going to try to get a really metallic chrome effect on our text, using curves and other features in Photoshop.
 Start off with a large canvas, the larger the better - I'm using 800x800.
 Make some text and have it a light-medium grey, in the example I'll use #B3B3B3.
+Start off by using a nice big bevel and emboss with settings similar to these.
+As usual, the size should be suitable for the size of the image; try to make it look like the example. | ||

 2: Now we need to rasterize our layer.
 Create a new layer by pressing ctrl/cmd + shift + N, then link the new layer with the text layer, and press ctrl/cmd + E to merge it.
 This will rasterize our text layer.
+Now we need to adjust the image using curves - press ctrl/cmd + M to open the curves menu, then enter a nice even zig zag, as shown here. | ||

 3: Go Image || Adjustments || Variations, set the slider at the top to one notch from the bottom, and then click once on the 'Current Pick' box, once on the 'More Blue' box, and then once on the 'More Green' box - now click OK.
 Press ctrl/cmd + M again to open up the curves menu, and enter a slightly different curve like this.
+Now add a drop shadow using the default settings by going Layer || Layer Style || Drop Shadow and clicking OK. | ||

+4: Now use the layer styles again (Layer || Layer Styles) to add an inner glow using these settings.
+Go to layer styles again and this time add a second bevel and emboss, with these settings.
 For the next stage, we need to create a selection - hold ctrl/cmd and click on the main layer in the layers palette.
 This will select the letter/text - now go Select || Modify || Contract and enter a value of 3.
-Now go Select || Feather (ctrl/cmd + shift + D) and enter 3 again.
+Now go Select || Feather (ctrl/cmd + shift + D) and enter 3 again. | ||

 5: At the bottom of the layers palette, click the 'Create New Fill or Adjustment Layer' button - a circle half black and half white - and click 'Gradient Map'.
 Click the arrow at the side of the dialogue box that appears (see thisimage), and load the file 'Metals'.
 Apply the gradient in the bottom left (black > white > black - "Steel Bar"), then set this layer's blending mode as 'overlay'.
+This should give a similar effect to that seen opposite.
+If not, try the tutorial a few times - there are several variables such as the curves input that can make quite a difference, and it takes some practise!
+Copyright by : http://www.psgallery.co.uk |

 Energy Blast